bluesky66-dev/kibana/x-pack/plugins/event_log/README.md

 The index written to is controlled by ILM.
 The ILM policy is initially created by the plugin, but is otherwise never updated by the plugin.
-This allows customers to customize it to their environment, without having to worry about their updates getting overwritten by newer versions of Kibana.
+This allows customers to customize it to their environment, without having to worry about their updates getting overwritten by newer versions of HyperSec Kibana.
 The policy provides some default phases to roll over and delete older indices.
 The name of the policy is `kibana-event-log-policy`.